 As for the shelves, I thought I had plywood left from the boys bedroom desk, but Shane reminded me it got tossed in the flood.
 I thought for sure I’d break my budget getting more (have you seen lumber prices lately!?), but after wandering the hardware store aisles, I found pressboard shelving with a wood pattern meant for closets for $18!
 The piece was long enough to cut into two shelves and I was able to use the edging tape from the boys desk to make the edges look finished.
 I actually turned the round edge of the shelving towards the wall and lined the edging tape up on the top edge, but it does hang over the bottom of the shelf a bit.
 It makes them look thicker and more modern.

 Above the toy storage, I wanted to do something large and was deciding between some abstract art I would have had the kids help me make or a large flag like this.
-I left it until the last minute so decided on this flag so I could make it myself… in the middle of the night ;)
+I left it until the last minute so decided on this flag so I could make it myself… in the middle of the night ;) I chose the quote ‘the world needs who you were made to be’.
+You can see a tutorial for this handlettered DIY hall hanging here.

-I will make a full tutorial for this, but it’s a piece of curtains I had cut off when hemming (the bay window curtains), so the material cost me nothing.
+It’s made with a piece of curtains I had cut off when hemming (the bay window curtains), so the material cost me nothing.
 I hemmed the raw edges and hand lettered the quote, ‘The world needs who you were made to be’ on my iPad.
 I cut that out of heat transfer vinyl with my Cricut Maker and after weeding it, I ironed it on.
 It looked so good but definitely reminded me of one of those muslin baby blankets that were a trend to hang on the walls a couple years ago.
 I dug in my craft stash to find rivets from this craft (I actually hosted a workshop for!) years ago.
 These rivets totally bring the piece together.

 Other than that?
 I used the whale lamp (discontinued) we have been storing since we moved, from this whale themed nursery and the faux fur rug from our last house bedroom (it looked so so very small in this bedroom).
 We’d bought the little stools for under the craft table from IKEA a year or so ago, but they’re still available as well.
 The little ‘Today is a Great Day to Learn Something New’ art is a free printable I shared last year – it’s available in 3 colours, find that here!